 - incorrect or inadequate assessment/intervention, and

 If a student is not prepared for clinical, the faculty member may ask the student to leave, which will result in an unexcused absence.
 A performance improvement plan document will be initiated by the instructor.
 The faculty member will work with the student to correct the performance.
-Should a student’s behavior continue to be unsafe the faculty member can choose to remove the student from the clinical area at the time of the occurrence or for the rest of the semester.
-The CON may require a student to be drug tested for cause.
+Should a student’s behavior continue to be unsafe, the faculty member can choose to remove the student from the clinical area at the time of the occurrence or for the rest of the semester.
+The College of Nursing may require a student to be drug tested for cause.

 The College of Nursing upholds the American Nurses Association (ANA) Principles for Social Networking (2011).
 Students are expected to observe ethically prescribed professional patient-nurse boundaries.
 Standards for professionalism are the same online as they are in other circumstances.

 Postings should not include any private patient information.
 Remember that patients, colleagues, institutions and employers may view postings.